 The Company follows a two-step approach in recognizing and measuring uncertain tax positions.
 The first step is to evaluate the tax position for recognition by determining if the available evidence indicates that it is more likely than not that the position will be sustained based on technical merits.
 If this threshold is met, the second step is to measure the tax benefit as the largest amount that is more likely than not of being realized upon ultimate settlement.
+As of December 31, 2017 and 2016, the Company had not accrued a provision for uncertain tax positions.

-m.
+n.
 Loss per share

-Basic loss per share ("LPS") is computed by dividing net loss for the year, after reducing cumulative dividends on preferred shares by the weighted average number of ordinary shares of the Company outstanding for each period.
+Basic loss per share ("LPS") is computed by dividing net loss for the year, after reducing cumulative dividends on preferred shares, by the weighted average number of ordinary shares of the Company outstanding for each period.